 Note: Domain locking does not prevent contact management on thin registries, where contacts are stored locally at OpenSRS.
 However, thick registries that make use of contact handles at the registry will not be editable until the domain is unlocked.

-Locking or unlocking a domain
+Lock or unlock a domain

 - In the Domains section of the Control Panel, enter all or part of the domain name for which you want to search, and then click Search.